9 Social Media Sharing Ideas to Engage Your Market

 If you’ve posted something new on your blog or website, share it.
 Many web users don’t know what an RSS feed is much less use one, so social media is one of the top ways to let them there’s new content at your site.
 Don’t forget to share articles you’ve written for others or that have mentioned you as an expert.

 One of the problems with blogs is that quality content often gets shuffled to the back of the line to make room for new content.
-While good SEO can help Google keep track of good content, it doesn’t hurt to remind people of great information that’s still viable posted in the past.
+While good SEO can help Google keep track of good content, it doesn’t hurt to remind people of great information that’s still viable that was posted in the past.

 One option is to check your analytics to learn which articles are the most popular on your blog.
 Another option is to use a plugin, such as Revive Old Post, that will automatically share old content on Twitter.
 Other social media tools, such as Hootsuite, offer scheduling to help you repost old content.